Functions for Working with Strings

 Parameters

-: String or FixedString.
+encoded: String or FixedString.
 If the string is not a valid Base58-encoded value, returns an empty string in case of error.

 Returned value